 When I joined I was unemployed, dropped out of high school, hanging around with the wrong crowd and was getting arrested.
 I was not attending any counselling for family issues and the things that I was struggling with.
 I did not have any adult role models in my life.
 Now, I am looking forward to graduating from high school, going to George Brown College for culinary arts and eventually run my own business

-Youth can have individual sessions with their mentors and organized workshops that focus on recreation and skills development (self care, housing, education, employment, money, transportation, choosing friends).
+Youth participate both through individual sessions with their mentors and organized workshops that focus on recreation and skills development (self care, housing, education, employment, budgeting/money management, transportation, choosing friends).

-The goal of the program is to create natural, long-lasting supportive relationships with responsible adults who can help youth make good life choices.
-Mentors become substitute aunts and uncles; someone a kid can turn to if they have a bad day.
+The goal of the program is to create natural, long-lasting, supportive relationships with responsible adults who can help youth make good life choices.
+Mentors become substitute aunts and uncles; someone a youth can turn to if they have a bad day.

-- Create a lasting natural connection to an older member of the youths community which can increase opportunities for youth, increase exposure to alternative lifestyles and support change
+- Create a lasting, natural connection to an older member of the youth’s community who can increase opportunities for youth, increase exposure to alternative lifestyles and support change

 - Increase stable housing

 The following testimonials are from youth in the Mentoring Program.